-The Task Force developed Guiding Principles to help guide its recommendations.
-The Guiding Principles are intended to ensure that the recommendations address the gaps in the current process in a way that moves the prior authorization ecosystem toward the ideal state as well as fostering the intersection of administrative and clinical frameworks.
-The Principles, each of which is discussed in detail in the full report, are:
+The Task Force developed guiding principles to help guide its recommendations.
+The guiding principles are intended to ensure that the recommendations address the gaps in the current process in a way that moves the prior authorization ecosystem toward the ideal state as well as fostering the intersection of administrative and clinical frameworks.
+The principles, each of which is discussed in detail in the full report, are:

-- A. Patient at the Center
+- A) Patient-centered Design and Focus

-- B. Transparency
+- B) Transparency

-- C. Design for the Future While Solving Today's Needs
+- C) Design for the Future While Solving Today's Needs

-- D. Measurable and Meaningful
+- D) Measurable and Meaningful

-- E. Continuous Improvement
+- E) Continuous Improvement

-- F. Real-Time Data Capture and Workflow Automation
+- F) Real-Time Data Capture and Workflow Automation

-- G. Aligned to National Standards
+- G) Aligned to National Standards

-- H. Information Security and Privacy
+- H) Information Security and Privacy

-- I. Burden Reduction for All Stakeholders
+- I) Burden Reduction for All Stakeholders